Robustness- and weight-based resource measures without convexity restriction: Multicopy witness and operational advantage in static and dynamical quantum resource theories: Introduction

 Our results give a new perspective on the generalized robustness and the weight of resource in QRTs without assuming convexity.
 We establish a universal connection between these resource measures and resource witnesses that was only analyzed in restrictive convex cases previously.
 Thus, we open the direction of applying robustness- or weight-based techniques in QRTs to an even broader class of quantum resources that can be without the convexity assumption yet physically well-motivated.
 These results lead to a better understanding of general QRTs and shed new light on the framework that covers any resource regarded as physically well-motivated.

-The rest of this paper will organized as follows.
-In Sec.~\ref{sec:prelim}, we introduce our notation and review background materials.
-In Sec.~\ref{sec:multicopy_witness}, we introduce a concept of multicopy witness, and give a construction of multicopy witnesses in a general QRT without convexity assumption, based on the generalized robustness.
-In Sec.~\ref{sec:special_case_qubit}, we explicitly show how our multicopy witness looks in the single-qubit case, and give a geometric characterization of our witness.
-In Sec.~\ref{sec:advantage_multicopy}, we show the operational advantage of every resource in a general QRT without convexity assumption QRT, for some channel discrimination task based on the multicopy witness introduced in Sec.~\ref{sec:multicopy_witness}.
-In Sec.~\ref{sec:worst-case}, we show that the generalized robustness in a general QRT without convexity assumption is operationally understood as the worst-case advantage of resource for channel discrimination.
-In Sec.~\ref{sec:extension_weight}, we show our analysis for the weight of resource; namely, we show another construction of multicopy witness based on the weight of resource, an operational advantage of every quantum state in some channel exclusion task, an operational characterization of the weight of resource in QRTs without convexity assumption.
+The rest of this paper will be organized as follows. {\blue In Sec.~\ref{sec:prelim}, we introduce our notation, review background materials, and define the generalized robustness in general QRTs.} In Sec.~\ref{sec:multi-copy_witness}, we introduce a concept of multi-copy witness, and give a construction of multi-copy witnesses in a general QRT without convexity assumption, based on the generalized robustness.
+In Sec.~\ref{sec:advantage_multi-copy}, we show the operational advantage of every resource in a general QRT without convexity assumption QRT, for some channel discrimination task based on the multi-copy witness introduced in Sec.~\ref{sec:multi-copy_witness}.
+In Sec.~\ref{sec:worst-case}, we show that the generalized robustness in a general QRT without convexity assumption is operationally understood as the worst-case advantage of resource for channel discrimination. {\blue In Sec.~\ref{sec:special_case_qubit}, we explicitly show how our multi-copy witness looks in the single-qubit case, give a geometric characterization of such witness, and evaluate the generalized robustness in a practically relevant instance of non-convex QRT\@.} In Sec.~\ref{sec:extension_weight}, we present our analysis for the weight of resource; namely, we show another construction of multi-copy witness based on the weight of resource, an operational advantage of every quantum state in some channel exclusion task, an operational characterization of the weight of resource in QRTs without convexity assumption.
 In Sec.~\ref{sec:extension_channel}, we show an extension of our results to resource theories of quantum channels and quantum instruments.
 In Sec.~\ref{sec:conclusion}, we summarize our results and provide possible future directions.